llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 No

-Q3 :
+Q-C :
 No, no mention in threats, and none read throughout the paper.

-Q4 :
+Q-D :
-No, for this paper Q2=No implies Q4=No
+No, for this paper Q-B=No implies Q-D=No

 ### Paper 48